HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/Command-Line-Documentation.rst

 The tanf-append command can be used to append a new year of data to an existing appended data set.
 For example, given a dataset spanning 1997-1998, tanf-append can be used to append new data from 1999.
+Use tanf-append-gui for a graphical user interface (GUI).

 Documentation
 ~~~~~~~~~~~~~